After voters embraced mail ballots, GOP states tighten rules

 The Texas bill, expected to be signed soon by Republican Gov. Greg Abbott, follows similar legislation this year in Arizona, Florida, Georgia, Iowa and some other GOP-controlled states.
 Restrictions also are being pushed in Ohio, where Republicans control the Legislature and governor’s office.

-Among the most consistent targets of Republican lawmakers this year have been mail ballots and early in-person voting, after many states expanded those options to make voting safer amid the coronavirus outbreak.
+Among the most consistent targets of Republican lawmakers this year have been mail ballots and early in-person voting, after many states expanded those options to make voting safer during the coronavirus outbreak.

 Roughly a quarter of all voters cast mail ballots in 2016 and 2018.
 That jumped to just over 43% in 2020, according to a recent report by the U.S. Election Assistance Commission.
 It was the first time in the history of the survey that a majority of voters did not cast their ballots in person on Election Day.

-Almost 13 million people voted by mail in the November election in states that have newly enacted legislation that restricts mail voting procedures, according to the report.
+Almost 13 million people voted by mail in the November election in states that have new legislation that restricts mail voting procedures, according to the report.

 Some of the more contentious aspects of the Texas bill are measures banning 24-hour polling places and drive-thru voting.
 Those options were used successfully last year, especially in Houston, which is heavily Democratic and has a significant number of Black and Latino voters.
 The legislation also makes it a felony for a local election official to send unsolicited mail ballot applications and bans the use of drop boxes for mail ballots.